Film capacitor: Other plastic film capacitors

-Besides the above-described films ((Polypropylene (PP), Polyethylene Terephthalate Polyester PET), Polyphenylene Sulfide (PPS), Polyethylene Naphthalate (PEN), Polycarbonate (PP), Polystyrene (PS) and Polytetrafluoroethylene (PTFE)), some other plastic materials may be used as the dielectric in film capacitors.
+Other plastic materials than those described above may be used as the dielectric in film capacitors.
 Thermoplastic polymers such as Polyimide (PI), Polyamide (PA, better known as Nylon or Perlon), Polyvinylidene fluoride (PVDF), Siloxane, Polysulfone (PEx) and Aromatic Polyester (FPE) are described in the technical literature as possible dielectric films for capacitors.
 The primary reason for considering new film materials for capacitors is the relative low permittivity of commonly used materials.
 With a higher permittivity, film capacitors could be made even smaller, an advantage in the market for more-compact portable electronic devices.

 In 1984, a new film capacitor technology that makes use of vacuum-deposited electron-beam cross-linked acrylate materials as dielectric in film capacitors was announced as a patent in the press.
 But as of 2012, only one manufacturer markets a specific acrylate SMD film capacitor, as an X7R MLCC replacement.

 Polyimide (PI), a thermoplastic polymer of imide monomers, is proposed for film capacitors called Polyimide-, PI- or Kapton capacitors.
 Kapton is the trade name of polyimide from DuPont.
 This material is of interest because its high temperature resistance up to 400 °C. But as of 2012, no specific PI capacitor series film capacitors have been announced.
 The offered film capacitor, Kapton CapacitorCL11, announced from "dhgate" is a "Type: Polypropylene Film Capacitor".
 Another very strange Kapton capacitor can be found at YEC, a Chinese producer of capacitors.
-Here the announced "Kapton capacitors" are in reality supercapacitors, a completely different technology Perhaps the Kapton film in these supercapacitors is used as a separator between the electrodes of this double-layer capacitor.
+Here the announced "Kapton capacitors" are in reality supercapacitors, a completely different technology.
+Perhaps the Kapton film in these supercapacitors is used as a separator between the electrodes of this double-layer capacitor.
 Kapton films are often offered as an adhesive film for the outer insulation of capacitor packages.

 Polyvinylidene fluoride (PVDF) has a very high permittivity of 18 to 20, which allows large amounts of energy to be stored in a small space (volumetric efficiency).
 However, it has a Curie temperature of only 60 °C, which limits its usability.
 Film capacitors with PVDF are described for one very special application, in portable defibrillators.

-For all the other previously named plastic materials such as PA, PVDF, Siloxane, PEx or FPE, specific series of film capacitors with these plastic films are not known to be produced in commercial quantities, as of 2012.
+As of 2012, for all the other mentioned materials such as PA, PVDF, Siloxane, PEx or FPE, specific series of film capacitors with these plastic films are not known to be produced in commercial quantities.